Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.

-Call: (972) 357-1749Check Your InsuranceWhat is the Adolescent OCD Treatment Program Admissions Process?
+Call: (972) 357-1749Check Your InsuranceWhat Is the Admissions Process for an Adolescent OCD Treatment Program at BasePoint Academy?

-The admission process at any mental health facility is designed to ensure that your teenager receives the best possible care customized to meet their unique needs.
-While the admission process is different between programs and facilities, you can typically expect the following:
+The admissions process for OCD treatment at BasePoint Academy ensures that your teenager receives the best possible care customized to their needs.
+While the admission process may vary slightly from client to client, you can typically expect the following:

-- Initial Contact: During your initial phone call to BasePoint Academy, our admission specialist will check your insurance coverage and determine if prior authorization is required.
-You can also request a free assessment, which helps determine if BasePoint Academy has the necessary therapeutic interventions needed to address your teenagers mental health concerns.
+- Initial Contact: During your initial phone call to BasePoint Academy, our admissions specialist will check your insurance coverage and determine if prior authorization is required.
+You can also request a confidential assessment, which helps determine if BasePoint Academy has the necessary therapeutic interventions to address your teenager’s OCD.

-- Assessment and Evaluation: If you and your teenager decide that BasePoint Academy is an option for treatment, our board-certified mental health professionals will perform a more thorough medical assessment and psychiatric evaluation on which your teenagers customized treatment plan is developed.
+- Assessment and Evaluation: If you and your teenager decide on BasePoint Academy, our board-certified mental health professionals will perform a more thorough medical assessment and psychiatric evaluation on which your teenagers customized treatment plan is developed.

-- Admissions Coordination: Before admission, our admission specialist will estimate your out-of-pocket costs for health insurance coverage, share with you and your teenager what can and cannot be brought to the treatment center, and schedule an orientation tour.
+- Admissions Coordination: Before admission, our admissions specialist will estimate your out-of-pocket costs and confirm your health insurance coverage.
+We will also share with you and your teenager what can and cannot be brought to the treatment center, and we’ll schedule an orientation tour.

-- Orientation and Program Introduction: You and your teenager can receive an orientation and program introduction to BasePoint Academy’s outpatient environment.
-You will see the facilities, be introduced to the staff, and understand the customized program plan for your teen.
+- Orientation and Program Introduction: You and your teenager can receive an orientation and program introduction to BasePoint Academy.
+We will show you the facilities, introduce you to the staff, and explain your teen’s customized treatment plan.

-- Active Participation and Progress Monitoring: After admission, it is expected that your teenager will actively participate in treatment and that the staff will monitor their progress and make adjustments to the treatment plan as necessary.
+- Active Participation and Progress Monitoring: We expect that your teenager will actively participate in treatment.
+Our staff will monitor their progress and make adjustments to their treatment plan as necessary.

-Symptoms of OCD in teens are challenging to the teenager and their family.
-Intrusive thoughts, compulsive behaviors, and teenage stress do not always look like OCD.
+Symptoms of OCD in your teen are challenging to them and the rest of your family.
+Intrusive thoughts and compulsive behaviors do not always look like typical representations of OCD.
 The teen years are normally a tumultuous time, and it takes an experienced licensed counselor to assess your adolescent’s behaviors to determine if they are experiencing OCD.

-While there are several simplistic online questionnaires that claim to identify OCD, it is best done by a board-certified mental health professional who has experience in adolescent psychology.
-When you call BasePoint Academy, you can get a free assessment for your teenager that can help you make an informed decision about care.
+While there are several simplistic online questionnaires that claim to identify OCD, evaluation and diagnosis are best done by a board-certified mental health professional who has experience in adolescent psychology.
+When you call BasePoint Academy, you can schedule a confidential assessment for your teenager that can help you make an informed decision about care.

-How Much Does Obsessive Compulsive Disorder Treatment for Teens Cost in Dallas, Texas?
+How Much Does OCD Treatment for Teens Cost Near Dallas, Texas?

-Treatment costs for adolescent OCD in Dallas, Texas, will vary across programs and hinge on factors such as insurance coverage and the treatments employed.
-Partial hospitalization programs will cost more than intensive outpatient treatment, while a residential treatment program will likely incur the highest expenses.
-Again, however, treatment costs will significantly vary.
+Treatment costs for adolescent OCD near Dallas, Texas, will vary across programs and hinge on factors such as insurance coverage and the treatments employed.
+Before inurance, individual therapy sessions average $150 to $250, while comprehensive programming like a PHP averages $400 to $800 a day.

-When you call BasePoint Academy’s admission specialist at (972) 357-1749, we can check your insurance coverage and estimate your out-of-pocket costs, including copayments, deductibles, coinsurance, and more.
+When you call BasePoint Academy’ at (972) 357-1749, we can check your health insurance coverage and estimate your out-of-pocket costs, including copayments, deductibles, coinsurance, and more.
+Alternatively, if you do not have insurance, we can help you explore sliding-scale fees and other payment options.

 - Women with OCD tend to report symptoms starting during or after puberty and report significantly higher rates of depression and anxiety than males.
 Gender may play a role in the onset and presentation of OCD symptoms.

-If your teen has been exhibiting mental health issues, substance abuse, or other behavioral health concerns, it’s time to explore effective and focused treatment options.
-The team of clinicians, counselors, and therapists at BasePoint Academy provide an integrative approach to teen treatment that supports lifelong success.
-Call today to schedule a complimentary assessment.
+If your teen has been exhibiting mental health issues like OCD or struggling with a dual diagnonsis, it’s time to explore effective and focused treatment options.
+The clinicians and therapists at BasePoint Academy take an integrative approach to treatment that supports lifelong success.
+Call today to schedule a confidential assessment.

 Contact BasePoint Academy Today